denismakogon/denismakogon.github.io/_posts/2022-07-12-introduction-to-project-panama-part-3.markdown

 The very first best thing about `jextract` isn't just the amount of code it generates for a library header file, but the quality of them that provide the ability to preserve or even improve the user experience working with the native C/C++ code but in Java.

-## Treating generated sources

-When you played enough with the sources it will be the time to give an answer to the following questions:
-1. Whether include into the VCS or not.
-Generate on a target host/OS.